8 Tips to Improve Your Family's Eating Habits

 Try these eight tips to keep your family on the fast track to healthy eating:

 - Keep treats out of sight, out of mind.
 An occasional treat is fine, but keep less-nutritious chips, cookies and snack cakes tucked away in cabinets so they're not so easy for kids to see when they search for snacks.
-Instead, put healthy options in plain sight: keep cut-up veggies and low-fat dip front-and-center in the fridge and a bowl of fresh fruit on the counter.
+Instead, put better-for-you options in plain sight: keep cut-up veggies and low-fat dip front-and-center in the fridge and a bowl of fresh fruit on the counter.

 - Get kids involved.
 Kids are more likely to eat new foods when they help prepare them.
 Flip through cookbooks together to find healthy recipes the whole family will enjoy.
 Bring kids to the grocery store to gather ingredients and give them jobs to help get meals ready.
 Even young children can do simple tasks like tearing lettuce for a salad, setting the table and scrubbing veggies.